The Content Repurposing Workflow: From One LinkedIn Post to 6 Formats in 20 Minutes

 Step 3: Adapt the tone, not just the length (8 minutes)

 This is where most workflows fail.
 Copy-pasting the same text everywhere gets you ignored.
 The idea stays constant, the voice changes.
 Reddit wants factual humility.
 Twitter wants a sharp opinion.
-TikTok wants conversational energy.
+A Substack post wants a candid, first-person argument that earns the reader's time.
+A blog post wants a conversational, structured explainer with examples.
 A newsletter wants depth and a personal voice.
 Reshape each draft to fit.

 Step 4: Add the platform-specific finishing touch (4 minutes)

 Threads need numbering and a closing CTA.
 Reddit needs the right subreddit and a comment-ready stance.
-TikTok needs an on-screen hook.
-Instagram needs the first slide to stop the scroll.
+A Substack post needs a strong title and a personal opening line that pulls the reader in.
+A blog post needs an H1 and an anecdote hook that earns the scroll.
 The newsletter needs a subject line.
 These small touches decide whether the format performs.

 Step 5: Schedule and stagger (3 minutes)

-Do not post all five at once.
+Do not post all six at once.
 Stagger them across a few days so each platform sees the idea as native, not as an obvious copy.
 Queue them and move on.

 Where a tool collapses the 20 minutes